IntersectMBO/cardano-node/doc/stake-pool-operations/retire_stakepool.md

         --ttl 860000 \
         --fee 171309 \
         --out-file tx.raw \
-        --certificate-file pool.dereg
+        --certificate-file pool.deregistration

-Sign it with both the payment signing key and the cold signing key (the first signature is necessary because we are spending funds from `paymant.addr`, the second because the certificate needs to be signed by the pool owner):
+**Sign it with both the payment signing key and the cold signing key (the first signature is necessary because we are spending funds from `paymant.addr`, the second because the certificate needs to be signed by the pool owner):**

     cardano-cli shelley transaction sign \
         --tx-body-file tx.raw \